Explicit coverings of families of elliptic surfaces by squares of curves: Scope of the construction

 \begin{example} In \cite[Section 9.4.4]{bcgp}, Boxer, Calegari, Gee and Pilloni present a construction of a certain family of K3 surfaces due to Nori.
-Let $L_1, \dots, L_5 = L_0 $ be five lines in $\P^2$ and let $C$ be the conic through the five points $L_i \cap L_{i+1}$.
+Let $L_0, \dots, L_4$ be five lines in $\P^2$ and let $C$ be the conic through the five points $L_i \cap L_{i+1}$ (indices read mod $5$).
 Let $L$ be a sixth line tangent to $C$, and let $S$ be the double cover of $\P^2$ branched along the $L_i$ and $L$.
-They claim that these K3 surfaces are not isogenous to Kummer surfaces for very general choices of $L_i, L$.
+They show that these K3 surfaces are not isogenous to Kummer surfaces for very general choices of $L_i, L$.

 We verify this claim in a different way from that of \cite{bcgp}.
 First we note that the Picard lattice is generated by the classes of the hyperplane, the nodes, the lines, and the components of the pullback of $C$, and that it is of rank $17$.
-We compute that the discriminant is $96$ and that the discriminant group is the same as for $H + E_8 + A_2 + A_1^5$, so that the lattices are in fact isomorphic by \cite[Theorem 2.8]{morr}.
+We compute that the discriminant is $96$ and that the discriminant group is the same as for $\H + E_8 + A_2 + A_1^5$, so that the lattices are in fact isometric by \cite[Theorem 2.8]{morr}.
 To describe $(\Pic S)^\perp$, we embed this into $V$.
-We embed $H + E_8$ into one copy of $H + E_8$ in $V$.
+We embed $\H + E_8$ into one copy of $\H + E_8$ in $V$.
 Then $A_2 + A_1^3$ can be embedded primitively into $E_8$ by embedding the Dynkin diagram: for example, we may take the three roots corresponding to the neighbours of the vertex of index $3$ and the two that are not adjacent to any of these.
 The complement is then $A_1 + A_2(2)$.
-Finally, the other $A_1$ components are embedded in $H$, each with complement $\langle 2 \rangle$.
-So the transcendental lattice is isomorphic to $A_1 + A_2(2) + \langle 2 \rangle + \langle 2 \rangle$.
-The Fano variety of lines on the corresponding quadric in its Pl\" ucker embedding in $\P^9$ is a smooth variety of dimension $3$ and degree $8$ and has no points over $\Q_2$.
+Finally, the other $A_1$ components are embedded in $\H$, each with complement $\langle 2 \rangle$.
+So the transcendental lattice is isometric to $A_1 + A_2(2) + \langle 2 \rangle + \langle 2 \rangle$.
+The Fano variety of lines on the corresponding quadric in its Pl\" ucker embedding in $\P^9$ is a smooth variety of dimension~$3$ and degree $8$ and has no points over $\Q_2$.
 So by Corollary \ref{cor:not-kummer}, $S$ is not isogenous to a Kummer surface.